vivekbhr/shinychecklist/README.md

 - Responses are saved to local files
 - Support for mandatory vs optional fields (all questions with `mandatory = TRUE` have to be filled out before the submit button can be clicked)
 - Can create a form with only one line in the UI and one line in the server
 - Can include multiple different forms in the same app
 - Clean and user-friendly way to catch and report errors
 - Questions and form data are in the format of R lists
 - Supported question types: text, numeric, checkbox
 - Ability to submit multiple responses for the same form (use `multiple = FALSE` in the form info list to disallow multiple submissions)
 - Admin mode support: if you add `?admin=1` to the URL, you will see buttons for viewing all submitted responses below each form.
 If you want to see all responses, you'll have to enter a password to verify you're an admin (since anybody can just modify the URL).
 The password is provided by the `password` in the form info list.
 - Support for more complex input validation that gives nice error messages when a field does not meet certain conditions (use the `validations` option in the form info)
 - Can have an optional "Reset" button that resets the fields in the form (use the `reset = TRUE` parameter in the form info)
 - Questions can have hint text, which is text just below the question title that gives a longer description (use the `hint` parameter of a question)

-#### Future features

-You can see all the features I want to support [here](https://github.com/daattali/shinyforms/issues) (but it might take some time because I can't devote too much time to this package right now).

 #### Another example